ReneS121082/20200914si/4.3.0/workshop/modules/module-220-operatorshub/operatorshub.md

 In this Chapter you will learn how to use operatorhub and operators.

-OpenShift 4 has a slimmer base, with the ability to easily extend it with Operators for both cluster services (networking, storage, logging) and applications (databases, message queues, source control) for your developers to build applications with.
+OpenShift 4 has a slimmer base, with the ability to easily extend it with Operators for both cluster bastion (networking, storage, logging) and applications (databases, message queues, source control) for your developers to build applications with.

 OperatorHub is a feature built into your cluster to discover and install Operators on your cluster.
 OperatorHub is only available for cluster administrators.
-Once installed, these services are made available to users of the cluster through the Developer Catalog.
+Once installed, these bastion are made available to users of the cluster through the Developer Catalog.

 Within OperatorHub, you will find three sets of Operators available to you: